GPT-4: Training

 OpenAI did not release the technical details of GPT-4; the technical report explicitly refrained from specifying the model size, architecture, or hardware used during either training or inference.
 While the report described that the model was trained using a combination of first supervised learning on a large dataset, then reinforcement learning using both human and AI feedback, it did not provide details of the training, including the process by which the training dataset was constructed, the computing power required, or any hyperparameters such as the learning rate, epoch count, or optimizer(s) used.
 The report claimed that "the competitive landscape and the safety implications of large-scale models" were factors that influenced this decision.

 Sam Altman stated that the cost of training GPT-4 was more than $100 million.
-News website Semafor claimed that they had spoken with "eight people familiar with the inside story" and found that GPT-4 had 1 trillion parameters.
-Klu.ai published a GPT-4 model card based on an analysis of reports from George Hotz, Herman Chann, and SemiAnalysis.com data on September 1, 2023, asserting GPT-4 was trained on 13 trillion tokens with 1.8 trillion parameters, a figure later referenced by Microsoft in 2024 and cited by Jensen Huang in his spring 2024 company keynote.

-Alignment
+News website Semafor said that based on their sources, GPT-4 had 1 trillion parameters.

-According to their report, OpenAI conducted internal adversarial testing on GPT-4 prior to the launch date, with dedicated red teams composed of researchers and industry professionals to mitigate potential vulnerabilities.
-As part of these efforts, they granted the Alignment Research Center early access to the models to assess power-seeking risks.
-In order to properly refuse harmful prompts, outputs from GPT-4 were tweaked using the model itself as a tool.
-A GPT-4 classifier serving as a rule-based reward model (RBRM) would take prompts, the corresponding output from the GPT-4 policy model, and a human-written set of rules to classify the output according to the rubric.
-GPT-4 was then rewarded for refusing to respond to harmful prompts as classified by the RBRM.
+GPT-4 finished training on August 8th, 2022, more than 7 months before it was released.
+OpenAI conducted internal adversarial testing on GPT-4 prior to the launch date, with dedicated red teams composed of researchers and industry professionals to mitigate potential vulnerabilities.